blankaex/blog/_posts/2020-06-25-nigerian-prince.md

 You may be wondering where I got that quote from.
 It actually comes from [an article that explains a PayID data breach that happened late last year](https://ia.acs.org.au/article/2019/payid-attack-exposes-bank-account-numbers.html).
 Funny how that works, huh?

 Hopefully you can see where I'm getting at with this.
 If someone has _PayID_ set up, then you can transfer money to them _via their phone number_.
-You also use their phone number to get in touch with them.
+You also use that _very same phone number_ to get in touch with them.
 This means that Vishal only needed to find a phone number used for _PayID_, pay them, then text that very same number.
 He didn't need the BSB or account number in the first place.

 ## 3. Returning the Money